Sunday, February 3, 2013

 • Write a Policy that Clearly States Whether You Plan to Monitor Your Employee’s Social Media Use and the Parameters of that Monitoring

-Good policy must state the extent of the monitoring and should not go beyond what is necessary to protect the company’s interests.
+A good policy will state the extent of the monitoring and should not go beyond what is necessary to protect the company’s interests.
 It also needs to take into account the privacy of their employees.

 • Write a Policy that Protects Your Company’s Sensitive or Proprietary Information